AdaCore/gnatstudio/docs/users_guide/projects.rst

   Clicking on the right title bar (:guilabel:`Project`) of this selector sorts the projects in ascending or descending order.
-Clicking on the left title bar (untitled) selects or deselect all the projects.
+Clicking on the left title bar (untitled) selects or unselects all the projects.

   This selector has two different possible presentations, chosen by the toggle button on top: either a sorted list of all the projects, each